liangjizhu/VeryLargeDatabases/lectures/VeryLargedatabases/0_LSM/LevelDB.md

-An open-source, high-performance, embedded [[key-value store]] library developed by Google.
+An open-source, high-performance, embedded [[Key-Value Store]] library developed by Google.
 It provides an [[ordered mapping]] from arbitrary byte array keys to byte array values and stores data persistently on disk.